nye17/javelin/README.rst

 Fortunately, we also have observations of the Zing light curve.
-Although equally sparsely sampled with gaps inside, the mere existence of the Zing light curve makes it impossible for JAVELIN to shift the continuum by 180 days TWICE to compare to the two line light curves!
+Although equally sparsely sampled and having the same gaps, the mere existence of the Zing light curve makes it impossible for JAVELIN to shift the continuum by 180 days TWICE to compare to the two line light curves!
+Note, however, that in this example the true solution still has the highest probability.
 After another MCMC run, JAVELIN is able to eliminate the second peak at 180 days and solve the lags for both emission lines simultaneously, as shown in Fig. 6.

 .. figure:: http://bitbucket.org/nye17/javelin/raw/default/examples/figs/mcmc2.png
    :scale: 150%

-   Fig. 6: Similar as Fig. 5, but after running JAVELIN with all three light curves simultaneously.
+   Fig. 6: As in Fig. 5, but after running JAVELIN for all three light curves simultaneously.

-Finally, we want to know how the best--fit parameters from the last MCMC run look like.
+Finally, we want to know what the best--fit parameters from the last MCMC run look like.
 It is generally very hard to visualize the fit for the traditional cross-correlation methods, but JAVELIN is exceptionally good at this - after all what it has been doing is to interpolate and align light curves, so why not for the best-fit parameters?
 Fig. 7 compares the best-fit light curves and the observed ones shown earlier in Fig. 3.
 Apparently JAVELIN does a great job of recovering the true light curves (compare to Fig. 2).
+Remember, however, that these show the weighted mean of light curves consistent with the data and the dispersion of those light curves --- they are not a particular realizations of a single light curve.

 .. figure:: http://bitbucket.org/nye17/javelin/raw/default/examples/figs/prediction.png
    :scale: 80%